freeflowuniverse/herolib/lib/servers/calendar/caldav/specs.md

    declarations (as found in XML Document Type Declarations), described in Section 3.2 of [W3C.REC-xml-20060816].

-   The namespace "urn:ietf:params:xml:ns:caldav" is reserved for the XML elements defined in this specification, its revisions, and related CalDAV specifications.
+   The namespace "urn:ietf:params:xml:ns:caldav" is used for the XML elements defined in this specification.
 XML elements defined by individual implementations MUST NOT use the "urn:ietf:params:xml:ns:caldav" namespace, and instead should use a namespace that they control.